matthewninja/crypsis/README.md

 ## Motivation
 Sanitation of webcontent as protection against innappropriate images through the replacement by a harmless image.
 For use in public administrative, professional, and parental environments.
-On the personal level, user-chosen censorship of multimedia as protection against trigger-sensitive content.
+The user-chosen censorship of multimedia protect against taboo content.

 ## Features